drcmda/react-contextual/API.md

 import { Subscribe } from 'react-contextual'
 ```

 The same as the higher-order-component above, but as a component: `<Subscribe to={} select={}/>`.
 The semantics are the same, it can digest one or multiple contexts.
 The context that you have mapped to props will be passed as a render prop.
+Just like `subscribe` can skip the first argument and use `react-contextuals` default context, so can `Subscribe` if you omitt the `to` property.

 ```
 <Subscribe to={Context} select={({ state }) => state}>